E3-JSI/ml-rapids/README.md

-# ml-rapids: C++ Stream Data Mining exposed in Python and NodeJS
+# ml-rapids: Incremental learning written in C++ exposed in Python and NodeJS

 `ml-rapids` implements incremental learning methods in C++ and exposes them via SWIG in Python and NodeJS.